flowtsohg/mdx-m3-viewer/README.md

 `viewer.addHandler(Mdx);`

-Also, in this specific case, note that the Mdx handler itself adds the Blp handler, meaning you also need all of the Blp handler source code.
+Also, in this specific case, note that the Mdx handler itself adds the Blp, Slk, and Tga handlers, meaning you need also their source code for Mdx to function.

 ------------------------